 Born in Seattle, Michael has lived in San Francisco, Santa Fe, Chicago, London, and visited more than 75 countries.
-His latest assignments have taken Michael throughout the U.S., and internationally to Venezuela, Cuba, Kiritimati, Peru, New Zealand, Panama, New Guinea, Costa Rica, Bali, and the Seychelles.
+His latest assignments have taken Michael throughout the U.S., and internationally to Venezuela, Cuba, Kiritimati, Peru, New Zealand, Panama, New Guinea, the Dominican Republic, Costa Rica, Bali, and the Seychelles.
 In New Guinea, he accompanied a group of wealthy tourists into the jungle in search of uncontacted native tribes.

 The New Guinea article—first published in Outside magazine and later reprinted in the London Observer—attracted international media attention.
 National Public Radio, Boston’s WBUR, and Dublin’s NewsTalk 106 interviewed Michael on-air about the jungle trek.
 He’s also discussed his writing on Radio New Zealand’s “This Way Up,” and appeared on CNN and the CBS “Early Show.”

 Michael earned a master’s degree in journalism from the Medill School of Journalism at Northwestern University and holds a bachelor’s degree in writing and literature from the University of Washington’s College of Arts and Sciences.
 Michael won a gold medal for feature writing from the North American Travel Journalists Association for his 2012 article about astronaut training for Virgin Galactic’s space tourists; in 2018, the Society of Professional Journalists awarded him First Place for Excellence in Journalism for his feature about paragliding across Colorado’s Rocky Mountains.
 Michael’s editors have nominated his articles for two National Magazine Awards and the Grantham Prize for Excellence in Reporting on the Environment.
 In 2022, the James Beard Foundation nominated his work for feature reporting, and he was a finalist for the International Association of Culinary Professionals’ food-writing award.
 Michael’s work is also featured in The Best American Travel Writing, The Best American Science and Nature Writing, Backpacker Hidden Gems: 100 Greatest Undiscovered Hikes Across North America, and The Best of Technology Writing anthologies.